 Summer Student Internships in Quality Improvement

-The BC Patient Safety & Quality Council is excited to announce the fifth annual student internship program for the summer of 2017.
+We are excited to announce the sixth annual student internship program for the summer of 2018.
 This program supports teams in health care organizations to hire a fully-funded intern to advance their projects aimed at improving the health care system, while building the capacity of future quality improvement leaders.

 Project proposals will be evaluated on the following criteria:

 |Preference will be given to projects that will have a tangible impact on patient care and outcomes|